 Gmail, for that matter, does not adequately protect their users from tracking.
 To the contrary, Gmail, or better the mother company Alphabet is known for its extensive tracking and profiling of Google and Gmail users.
 That's part of the business model where Google offers free services and then makes an astonishing amount of money by displaying targeted advertisements to its users.

-Still, Gmail is the mostly used email provider, which is no surprise as Gmail offers an extensive set of features, lets you register as many free email addresses as you like - and each of the free email accounts comes with 15 GB of free storage.
+Still, Gmail is the mostly used email provider, which is no surprise as Gmail offers an extensive set of features, has the best usability of all tested services and lets you register as many free email addresses as you like - and each of the free email accounts comes with 15 GB of free storage.

 Should you get a Gmail account?
-If you need 15 GB free storage and don't mind that Google massively profits of your data and posts targeted advertisements, then Gmail is the right free email provider for you.
+If you need 15 GB free storage, like its usability and don't mind that Google massively profits of your data and posts targeted advertisements, then Gmail is the right free email provider for you.

 Here is a more detailed review of Gmail features.